Croatia Traveller

 Getting to Orebic

-If you're staying in Korcula Town, Orebic is just a 15-minute ferry ride away.
+If you're staying in Korcula Town, Orebic is just a 15-minute ferry ride away by passenger boat.
 All buses from Korcula pass through Orebic.
-If you're driving from the coast, take the ferry from Ploce to Trpanj.
-Foot passengers can step on a bus from the Trpanj ferry to Orebic.
+If you're driving from the coast, take the Peljesac Bridge and drive to Orebic on the Peljesac peninsula.
 More on Croatia ferries.

 Tourist Information in Orebic